leobudima/elogii-blog/content/how-custom-packaging-boosts-delivery-experience.md

 [**Pharmacy deliveries**](https://elogii.com/blog/uninterrupted-pharmacy-delivery/) can safely carry drugs and medicines without risking contamination during transport.

-But it also means companies can use more recycleable materials for product packaging.
+But it also means companies can use more recyclable materials for product packaging.

-For example, there’s less of a chance glass or other reusable packaging will break en route to the customer.
+For example, there’s less of a chance glass or other reusable packaging will break on route to the customer.
 Which makes [**green logistics initiatives**](https://elogii.com/blog/green-logistics/) more viable for business.

 ### #2 Custom Packaging Promotes Consumer Satisfaction